DarkoProg/FERI-work/README.md

-Collection of a few projects done at FERI.
+Collection of a few projects done at university.

 CONTENTS: